- Do you feel constant fear, anxiety, and overwhelm?

 Relational Trauma

 Relational trauma refers to traumatic experiences that occur within the context of relationships with others.
-This type of trauma stems from harmful interactions with individuals or groups, leading to psychological distress.
+Most trauma is relational trauma.
+It can stem from a one-on-one relationship, relationships within families, intimate partnerships, friendships, or our relationship with the world we live in.
 Relational trauma can have a deep impact on a person’s sense of self, their ability to trust others, and their capacity for healthy relationships.
-I offer a space of safety and acceptance that allows for the kind of trust essential to healing the wounds from trauma.
+I have witnessed the immense challenges that survivors of relational trauma face.
+However, I have also had the privilege of witnessing their resilience and capacity for healing.

 Developmental Trauma